Kansas City (Leiber and Stoller song)

 "Kansas City" is a rhythm and blues song written by Jerry Leiber and Mike Stoller in 1952.
-First recorded by Little Willie Littlefield the same year, the song later became a chart-topping hit when it was recorded by Wilbert Harrison in 1959.
+First recorded by Little Willie Littlefield the same year, as "K. C. Loving", the song later became a chart-topping hit when it was recorded by Wilbert Harrison in 1959.
 "Kansas City" is one of Leiber and Stoller's "most recorded tunes, with more than three hundred versions", with several appearing in the R&B and pop record charts.

 Original song

 "Kansas City" was written by Jerry Leiber and Mike Stoller, two nineteen-year-old rhythm and blues fans from Los Angeles.
 Neither had been to Kansas City, but were inspired by Big Joe Turner records.

 Through a connection to producer Ralph Bass, they wrote "Kansas City" specifically for West Coast blues/R&B artist Little Willie Littlefield.
 There was an initial disagreement between the two writers over the song's melody: Leiber (who wrote the lyrics) preferred a traditional blues song, while Stoller wanted a more distinctive vocal line; Stoller ultimately prevailed.
 They taught the song to Littlefield at Maxwell Davis' house, who arranged and provided the tenor sax for the song.
 Littlefield recorded the song in Los Angeles in 1952, during his first recording session for Federal Records, a King Records subsidiary.
 Federal's Ralph Bass changed the title to "K. C. Loving", which he reportedly considered to sound "hipper" than "Kansas City".
 Littlefield's record had some success in parts of the U.S., but it did not reach the national chart.